Workplace health audits

 Ideally, you want some guidance on things you should have in place that are proven to encourage healthy habits – physical things such as bike racks and fridges in the kitchen; policy things such as flexible work arrangements; or operational things such as a Wellness Committee.

 At Healthworks, we looked all around a few years ago for a good assessment guide as to what makes a workplace healthy, and we couldn’t find one.
-So a while back, we developed our own Corporate Health Checklist – you may have previously downloaded it from the box on the right (now replaced with our Planning to Party ebook.
-Give us a call on 1300 90 10 90 if you want a copy of the original Checklist.)
+So a while back, we developed our own Corporate Health Checklist – give us a call on 1300 90 10 90 if you want a copy of the Checklist.)